 There was no direct demonstration that the D5R-Kv1 pathway is dominant when dopamine levels are high.
 The term 'high' is ambiguous, and it raises the question of whether the authors believe that dopamine levels do not reach the threshold required to activate D5R under physiological conditions.

 We acknowledge that further work is necessary to clarify the role of the D5R in physiological conditions.
 While we haven’t found effects of the D1/D5 receptor antagonist SCH23390 on the pause response in control animals (Fig. 3), it is still possible that dopamine levels reach the threshold to stimulate D5R when burst firing of dopaminergic neurons contributes to dopamine release.
 We believe the pause response depends, among other factors, on the relative stimulation levels of SCIN D2 and D5 receptors, which is likely not an all-or-nothing phenomenon.
-To reduce ambiguity, we will change the labels referring to dopamine levels in Figure 6F.
+To reduce ambiguity, we have eliminated the labels referring to dopamine levels in Figure 6F.

 Furthermore, the data presented in Figure 6 are confusing.
 If clozapine inhibits active D5R and restores the pause response, the D5R antagonist SCH23390 should have the same effect.
 The data suggest that clozapine-induced restoration of the pause response might be mediated by other receptors, rather than D5R alone.